![]() |

 They did receive another strange tip.
 Days before the pediatric intern's disappearance, a baby vanished from University Hospital’s nursery.
 For two hours, the nursing staff frantically looked for the baby.

 It was Dr. Michele Saint Romain who found the missing baby boy in a clothes hamper in the nursery at University Hospital.
-The pediatric resident rotated between University Hospital’s nursery and Children's Hospital.
+The pediatric resident rotated between the University Hospital’s nursery and Children's Hospital.

 At the time, Michele’s mother thought this could have something to do with her disappearance.
 Perhaps, the person who took the baby saw her.